Second Chechen War: Human rights and war crimes

 The 1999–2000 siege and bombardments of Grozny caused between 5,000 and 8,000 civilians to perish.
-The Russian army issued an ultimatum during the Grozny-siege urging Chechens to leave the city or be destroyed without mercy.
+The Russian army issued an ultimatum during the Grozny siege urging Chechens to leave the city or be destroyed without mercy.
 Around 300 people were killed while trying to escape in October 1999 and subsequently buried in a mass grave.
 The bombing of Grozny included banned Buratino thermobaric and fuel-air bombs, igniting the air of civilians hiding in basements.
 There were also reports of the use of chemical weapons, banned according to Geneva law.
-The Russian president Putin vowed that the military would not stop bombing Grozny until Russian troops quote 'fulfilled their task to the end.'
+The Russian president, Putin vowed that the military would not stop bombing Grozny until Russian troops 'fulfilled their task to the end.'
 In 2003, the United Nations called Grozny the most destroyed city on Earth.

 Another occasion of indiscriminate and perhaps deliberate bombardment is the bombing of Katyr-Yurt which occurred on 4–6 February 2000.
 The village of Katyr Yurt was far from the war's front line, and jam-packed with refugees.
 It was untouched on the morning of 4 February when Russian aircraft, helicopters, fuel-air bombs and Grad missiles pulverised the village.
 After the bombing the Russian army allowed buses in, and allowed a white-flag refugee convoy to leave after which they bombed that as well.
-Banned Thermobaric weapons were fired on the village of Katyr-Yurt.
-Hundreds of civilians died as a result of the Russian bombardment and the following sweep after.
+Banned thermobaric weapons were fired on the village of Katyr-Yurt.
+Hundreds of civilians died as a result of the Russian bombardment and the following sweep.
 Thermobaric weapons have been used by the Russian army on several occasions according to Human Rights Watch.

 During the Alkhan-Yurt massacre where Russian soldiers went on a murdering spree throughout the village and summarily executing, raping, torturing, looting, burning and killing anyone in their way.
 Nearly all the killings were committed by Russian soldiers who were looting.
-Civilian attempts to stop the madness were often met with death.
+Civilian attempts to stop the killings were often met with death.
 There has been no serious attempt conducted by the Russian authorities to bring to justice those accountable for the crimes committed at Alkhan-Yurt.
 Credible testimony suggests that Russian leadership in the region had knowledge of what was happening and simply chose to ignore it.
 Russian military leadership dismissed the incident as "fairy tales", claiming that the bodies were planted and the slaughter fabricated in order to damage the reputation of Russian troops.
-Russian general Vladimir Shamanov dismissed accountability for the abuses in the village saying "Don't you dare touch the soldiers and officers of the Russian army.
-They are doing a sacred thing today-they are defending Russia.
+Russian general Shamanov dismissed accountability for the abuses in the village saying "Don't you dare touch the soldiers and officers of the Russian army.
+They are doing a sacred thing today- they are defending Russia.
 And don't you dare sully the Russian soldier with your dirty hands!"